vmware-archive/kind-on-c/ci/README.md

 [wings]: https://wings.pivotal.io/teams/k8s-c10s/pipelines/kind
 [hush-house]: https://hush-house.pivotal.io/teams/k8s-c10s/pipelines/kind

+## Pipeline setup

+The pipeline runs on changes of the `dev` branch of this repo, runs its test, and finally when all tests are green:
+- promotes the container image which has been built in the pipeline and used in the tests
+- pushes the commits from the `dev` branch into the `master` branch

 ## `./set-pipeline.sh`

 This is a helper, that pulls credentials as a secure note from lastpass and it as a vars file when setting the pipeline.